TwinLizzie/NGnoidTV/NGNUITY.md

 We think this is a good thing.
 That which isn't dangerous, is useless.
 3D printing shouldn't be an expensive toy that bored silicon valley hipsters play around with in their spare time.
 In order for it to truly transform the world, it [absolutely has to] dare to be dangerous.

 It should become so dangerous that anybody could build themselves an ICBM in their garage and shoot down the international space station, if they wanted to.
 Or land a small rover on the moon and kickstart an era of DIY space exploration.

+Big Tech had been dominating the internet as we know it for quite some time, yet it is only very recently that the CEO's of these companies have come out of the closet with some sort of a God complex; making Steve Jobs look like a saint by comparison.
+Elon Musk has attracted significant attention and notoriety for tweeting like a reactionary 15 year old, going as far as buying Twitter in order to secure even greater political power and influence.
+Mark Zuckerberg won't stop talking about his Metaverse pet project.

+It used to be that the CEOs of Big Tech companies stayed at the back of our minds as we went on about our lives, only occasionally making the news headlines with every new product release.
+Not anymore.
+Billionaires are now worshipped as Gods on their own platforms where they wield a significant online presence.

+Gone are the days of the Tom Andersons, who were maybe known for a couple of awkward college photos of themselves in front of a classroom whiteboard, before fading into humble obscurity.
+The people in charge of social media platforms today are powerful enough to buy entire states and command their own private mercenary armies.
+And they've all gotten wealthy thanks to our laziness and our love for overnight shipping.
+Not that there's anything wrong with doing things more efficiently, so long as it is the people who benefit from this increase in economic productivity, as opposed to a few select men.

 ### Creating a viable alternative to Communism and PieInTheSkyism